Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    route_table_id = aws_route_table.myrt.id
  }
 ```
-You can refer this documentation for Route Table Association.

-Terraform AWS Route Table Association Resource

-Now we will create a Security Group inside the VPC we created.
+8] Now we will create a Security Group inside the VPC we created.

 aws_6_sg.tf